-Eyesight is one of our most important senses, the loss of which can significantly impact our daily lives.
-It is therefore vital that we do more to keep our eyes safe in the place we spend most of our time – the workplace.
+With more and more time spent looking at screens, it is vital that we do more to keep our eyes safe in the place we spend most of our time – the workplace.

-Strikingly, “more than 60 percent of people spend over 6 hours of their day in front of electronic devices that use LED back-light technology.
-These devices include digital screens (mobile phones, computers, flat-screen televisions, and tablets), fluorescent LED lighting, and electronic devices”
+Strikingly, more than 60 percent of people spend over six hours of their day in front of electronic devices that use LED back-light technology.
+These devices include digital screens (mobile phones, computers, flat-screen televisions, and tablets), fluorescent LED lighting, and electronic devices.

 This is not to say that blue light lacks benefits completely.
 Research reports that it does in fact aid with elevating mood and boosting alertness.
-However, prolonged exposure to such light can cause digital eyestrain syndrome (the most common computer-related complaint among workers) and retinal damage, resulting in a Harvard study declaring it to be the most dangerous.
+However, prolonged exposure to such light can cause digital eyestrain syndrome (the most common computer-related complaint among workers) and retinal damage - the most dangerous.

 To start with, here are a few simple tips that can be given to employees to help maintain eye-safety in the workplace: